sparkplugstudios/sparkplugstudios.github.io/_posts/2022-02-15-a-circuit-python-library-for-the-PAA5100JE.md

 date: '2022-02-15'
 author: batts
 layout: post
 excerpt: "I've recently been playing around with the Feather RP2040 board for a new project.
-In order to use a PAA5100JE sensor with the board I needed to port the provided python library over to circuit python"
+In order to use a PAA5100JE sensor with the board I needed to port"

 image: /wp-content/uploads/2022/02/16/PA5100EJ_Breadboard_3.jpg
 thumb: '/wp-content/uploads/2022/02/16/PA5100EJ_Breadboard_3.jpg'